-House Coordinators (HC’s), led by the Summer Neighborhood Director, are available to assist you with general (non-emergency) housing questions & concerns, and will be providing snacks and a couple of programs over the course of the summer.
-The 2018 Summer HC’s & Neighborhood Director are:
+House Coordinators (HCs), led by the Summer Neighborhood Director, are available to assist you with general (non-emergency) housing questions & concerns, and will be providing snacks, programs and social activities on and off-campus over the course of the summer.
+The 2018 Summer HCs & Neighborhood Director are:

 Your HC will let you know about snacks & programs.
 If you have an idea for something fun for your house to do, talk to your HC or ND about it!
 Questions about the HC program may be directed to Patty Leahey-Hays in the Office of Student Life (413.597.4747).

 Campus Safety (413.597.4444) is available 24/7 throughout the summer.